RichengPiao/Kaggle-Titanic-Competition/README.md

-# Titanic---Machine-Learning-from-Disaster
+# Titanic---Kaggle_Compettion
-Kaggle Compettion - Predict survival on the Titanic
+Machine Learning from Disaster - Predict survival on the Titanic